 Through the Chair, Grant Coffey walked through the 2025 TSHC Board and Committee Schedule.
-Once finished, the Chair asked for feedback, and Councillor Crisanti noted that he will be coming back to the TSHC Board and asked for flexibility in changing if conflicts occurred.
-With that, the Chair asked for a motion that the Board approve the 2025 TSHC Board and Committee Schedule as presented.
+Once finished and with no concerns noted, the Chair asked for a motion that the Board approve the 2025 TSHC Board and Committee Schedule as presented.

+Moved: Councillor Crisanti

-Moved:Councillor CrisantiSeconded:Linda Jackson
+Seconded: Linda Jackson